lekandigital/Commonwealth-Honors-Project/README.md

 ## Todo
+- add backend to repo
+- create design ideas
+- add line that displays confidence
-1. Add Colors: Add colors that correlate with emotion
+- add Colors: Add colors that correlate with emotion
-2. Add backend to repo
+- organize code into functions

+## Completed
+- send data, when the data updates the text and background updates.
+- hold screen, when the screen is held, the background becomes more translucent.